 There is not enough research to conclusively prove the efficacy of essential oils for removing skin tags.
-However, anecdotal evidence claims that they might work.
+However, anecdotal evidence claims that these natural remedies might work.
 Let’s take a look at the best essential oils that you can use to remove skin tags.

 1. Tea Tree Oil

 Tea tree oil acts as a natural antiseptic.
 It has antibacterial and anti-inflammatory properties and is effective against human papillomavirus to reduce warts (2).
 Although there are no studies that prove its efficacy against skin tags, many people found it beneficial in removing skin tags and improving other skin conditions.

 2. Oregano Essential Oil